peteroupc/peteroupc.github.io/colorgen.md

     METHOD Planckian(wl, temp)
         num = pow(wl, -5)
         // NOTE: 0.014... was calculated based on
-        // 2017 versions of Planck and Boltzmann constants return num / (exp(0.0143877687750393/(wl*pow(10, -9)*temp)) - 1)
+        // 2017 versions of Planck and Boltzmann constants, and
+        // is rounded off to a limited number of decimal places. return num / (exp(0.0143877687750393/(wl*pow(10, -9)*temp)) - 1)
     END METHOD